GISIS-UFF/seismic_processing/synthetic_data_generation/README.md

 ## Experiment

-Model and geometry

 The SEG/EAGE Overthrust model has dimensions of (x,z) = (20, 4.5) km regularly spaced with 25 meters containing 181 samples in depth and 801 samples laterally.
 We use hundred points in boundary conditions mantaining the model top with no absorption to keep multiples in synthetic data.
-The entire modeling has 301 shots and 397 receivers with 96 active receivers per shot.
+The entire modeling has 301 shots and 396 receivers with 96 active receivers per shot.

 ![model_geometry](https://github.com/GISIS-UFF/seismic_processing/assets/44127778/34ae4949-7771-434c-9ce5-8dbe351c4a71)